 L.A.
-Confidential takes place in the 1950’s.
+Confidential takes place in the 1950s.
 The story revolves around police officers in the Los Angeles district.
 Ellroy introduces way too many characters to keep track of.
-However, the three main characters worth noting are Bud White, Jack Vincennes and Edmund Exley.
+However, the three main characters worth noting are Bud White, Jack Vincennes, and Edmund Exley.
 The three characters are all police officers in various districts within the police department.
 Bud White is working homicide and he purposefully goes after men who beat women.
-He goes against the rules and beats criminals who he feels deserves it.
-Jack Vincennes was working under narcotics and then gets transferred to Ad Vice which deals with pornography type crimes.
-Finally, Edmund Exley is the “goody two-shoes” cop.
+He goes against the rules and beats criminals who he feels deserve it.
+Jack Vincennes was working under narcotics and then gets transferred to Ad Vice which deals with pornography-type crimes.
+Finally, Edmund Exley is the “goody-two-shoes” cop.
 He follows every single protocol.
 He is essentially the opposite of Bud White.
 The novel revolves around the mystery of the “The Nite Owl” homicide.
 In 1953, various people were murdered at this nite owl coffee shop.

 The story itself is rather confusing.
 Ellroy introduces all of these different police officers and criminals and it’s really hard to keep track.
-If I would have known that before starting the book, I would have wrote down every single character and why they are related to the story.
+If I would have known that before starting the book, I would have written down every single character and why they are related to the story.